 It's a no fuss soup!
 It has a smooth and creamy texture while it's high in flavor and in nutrition, without all the calories and fat.
 So good for you, this is one soup you have to try!

-... using frozen artichokes hearts instead of the fresh.
-And, if you prefer to use fresh ones and you are a newbie here, you may want to check out our tutorial on how to clean artichokes for future recipes.
+For this recipe, I recommend using frozen artichokes hearts instead of the fresh ones, simply because it eliminates all the work and you can get the same flavor and texture using the frozen ones.
+But, if you prefer to use fresh ones and you are a newbie here, you may want to check out our tutorial on how to clean artichokes for future recipes.

 This is an wonderful soup to serve as the first course during any busy weeknight.
 It's even elegant enough to serve guests at a dinner party.
-A soup you can whip up in 25 minutes, and can easily make ahead, then reheat just before serving.
+A soup you can whip up in 25 minutes or less, and can easily make ahead, then reheat just before serving.

-This artichoke soup is so heavenly creamy, along with flavor, you can actually say it's definitely restaurant-worthy!
+Artichoke soup is so heavenly creamy, and flavorful - you can actually say it's definitely restaurant-worthy!
 Enjoy!

 Creamy Artichoke Soup